Psi Chi Honor Society

 Your resume & cover letter are the tools you will use to get interviews.

-- The Career Development Center's resume page will help you reflect on what you've done as student, volunteer, employee or intern and then turn those experiences into accomplishment statements to create a targeted resume - one that matches the employer's specific needs.
-What you must know about resume content & format is in their resume handout.
-See also the CDC's cover letter page page and cover letter handout.
+- The Career Development Center's resume guide and a few additional resume resources will help you reflect on what you've done as student, volunteer, employee or intern and then turn those experiences into accomplishment statements to create a targeted resume - one that matches the employer's specific needs.
+See also the CDC's cover letter guide and webpage.

-- The Kelley School of Business Undergraduate Career Services office has a very helpful resume page that includes where to begin, guidelines, how to highlight study abroad experiences, skills that interest employers, and tips about electronic resumes and online application systems.
-A good cover letter page, too.
+- The Kelley School of Business Undergraduate Career Services office has very helpful resume and cover letter information.

 - MonsterTrak articles worth your time - Avoid the Top 10 Resume Mistakes & Seven First Time Resume Concerns & Your Resume's Look Is As Important as Its Content.

 - Have a career counselor read your resume!
 IU students can go to the Career Development Center or Writing Tutorial Services to have their resume and cover letter reviewed.
 It is a really good idea to also seek feedback from professionals in the career field in which you are interested!